Remote Proposal Submission (RPS) Software Installation Guide

 for the "rps" account.
 The other environment variables specified in

 this script are all required by the RPS software.
-A certain amount of
+The paths are

 - This should be set to the path to the top-level RPS directory.